In Special Consultative Status with the United Nations Economic and Social Council

 It comprises and represents all the dynasties ruled by Ghassanid sovereigns from 220 CE until 1747 CE.

-Since no longer ruling from the 18th century until the present date, the House presently is an international, non-profit, apolitical, secular, cultural/educational and charitable organization recognized and accredited by the United Nations and the specific purposes are: the promotion of the historical and Cultural Arab heritage, especially but not limited to the Ghassanid people, the notorious Ghassanid's ideals such as the broad cultural incentive, women's equality, democracy, the promotion charity and the chivalric ideals.
+Since no longer ruling from the 18th century until the present date, the House presently is an international, non-profit, apolitical, secular, cultural/educational and charitable organization recognized and accredited by the United Nations and by the Government of the Lebanese Republic with the specific purposes are: the promotion of the historical and Cultural Arab heritage, especially but not limited to the Ghassanid people, the notorious Ghassanid's ideals such as the broad cultural incentive, women's equality, democracy, the promotion charity and the chivalric ideals.
 Also the promotion and application of the principles of The Universal Declaration of Human Rights (UDHR) adopted by the United Nations General Assembly on 10 December 1948 at Palais de Chaillot, Paris.

 The Ghassanids are currently estimated in around 10 (ten) million people whithersoever dispersed around the world.
 Although originally from the Middle East, the vast majority of the Ghassanids live in South and North America victims of the ongoing exodus since the 19th century.
 Even being a minority in the Arab countries, the Ghassanid presence is still very strong and evident.